oldnomad/picosocks5/README.md

 - PicoSOCKS5 has no limits on incoming connections, so it can be easily overwhelmed by a deliberate denial-of-service attack from client side.
-- There's no access control (any client can connect to any server).
+- There's no access control (any client that can access the proxy can connect to any accessible server).
 - User list for authentication is kept in memory, so PicoSOCKS5 doesn't work well for really large number of users.
 - There's currently no support for GSS-API authentication method